yuandou168/FederatedCBMIRLearning/client2/README.txt

-This folder contains all necessary code files that client2 needs in the federated CBMIR learning for the scientific reproducibility.
+This folder contains all necessary code files that test for breast cancer datasets (breakHis 400x)